Valentin-Ha/LED-Cube/README.md

 ## LED CUBE
 This project uses an Arduino to control a 3D LED Cube that cycles through a set of predefined images.
 Each image is displayed layer by layer using a set of LEDs.
+The LED Cube is based ojn this one but Pins and wiring are changed.

 ## Components